trimble-oss/website-modus.trimble.com/content/components/in-field/checkboxes/styles.md

 ### OEM Branding

-- Checkboxes can be branded based on the Primary color or other complementary colours for the best visibility in the cab.
+- Checkboxes may be branded based on the primary color or other complementary colors for the best visibility in the cab.

 {{< img src="/img/in-field/checkboxes-oem.svg" dark="/img/in-field/checkboxes-oem-dark.svg" width="100%" class="w-100" alt="Checkboxes OEM" >}}